panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 Having a decent code coverage builds trust in the quality of your code.
 Do not forget to invest in non-functional requirements also, like supporting many environments and have few dependencies.

 Try to communicate with the users of your project.
 They will often report issues and suggest improvements.
-Polite and constructive communication is what you should strive to.
+Favor polite and constructive communication: your goal is to attract contributors.

-If you want to know more, I recommend looking at ["Producing Open Source Software"](https://producingoss.com/en/getting-started.html#starting-from-what-you-have) free book.
+If you want to know more, I recommend looking at ["Producing Open Source Software"](https://producingoss.com/) free book.

-*What other tactics do you know to make the open source project successful?*
+*What other tactics do you know to make an open source project successful?*